Can I Get A Title Loan When The Car’s Title Is Not In My Name?

 How To Get a Title Signed Over

-If you want to get a vehicle’s title signed over to you, you need to agree on sales terms if you’re buying it.
+If you want a car title loan but first need to get a vehicle’s title signed over to you, you need to agree on sales terms if you’re buying it.
 Depending on local regulations, you might need a bill of sale that outlines the transaction specifics, including the buyer and seller’s names, the date of the sale, if applicable, the purchase price, and a vehicle description.

 You and the seller may need to go to the local DMV to complete the transfer.
-You should bring the signed title, a bill of sale if required, and any other documents required by your DMV.
+You should bring the signed title, a bill of sale if required, and any other documents your DMV requires.
 At the DMV, you submit the signed title and additional paperwork.
 Your local office may require you to fill out an application for title transfer, provide proof of insurance, and pay fees.

 Once the transfer is complete, you receive a new title in your name.
 After a title is officially signed over, you can use it as collateral for a title loan.